 Weather

-Many New Zealanders are into skiing so you will likely meet a lot of domestic tourists at ski fields (although those who aren't into skiing are more likely to head to the Pacific Islands for their winter vacation).
+Many New Zealanders are into skiing, so you'll likely meet a lot of domestic travelers at ski fields (although those who aren't into skiing are more likely to head to the Pacific islands for their winter vacation).
 In general, June is low season in the north, but much busier in the south.
 Accommodation and vehicle rental costs increase accordingly.

 Where to Go